shreyasjadhav996/Adidas-Sales-Analysis/README.md

 ## Support and Feedback

-For any inquiries, issues, or feedback regarding this Power BI dashboard, please contact [your contact information].
+For any inquiries, issues, or feedback regarding this Power BI dashboard, please contact Email - shreyasjadhav8104@gmail.com.

-## Disclaimer

-This dashboard is provided for informational purposes only.
-While efforts have been made to ensure accuracy, no guarantees are made regarding the correctness or completeness of the data or analysis.
-Users are encouraged to validate findings and exercise judgment in interpreting results.

 ## Credits

-This dashboard was created by [Your Company Name] and is based on [Your Data Source].
+This dashboard was created by Shreyas Jadhav

-Feel free to customize the README file further according to your specific needs and preferences.